tingkaiwu/tingkaiwu/README.md

 Hey there 👋,

 I am Ting-Kai, I am a full-stack engineer working at Fruba Tea, focusing on front-end development using Javascript and React, back-end development using Java, Go, Node.js.
-I am from Taiwan, now living in New York, I love the diversity of this city and the artistic creation everywhere.
+I am from Taiwan, now living in New York :statue_of_liberty:.
+I love to communicate with people and make new friends.
 Passionate about exploring the world and learning new technological skills

 ## Experience